jackkelly75/NF_HD_RNAseq/README.md

 Uses salmon to build index
 (Need to have the human transcriptome downloaded already from this bash line "curl ftp://ftp.ensembl.org/pub/release-96/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz -o hsapien.fa.gz")
 Index is created using the human transcriptome downloaded and k-mer length of 31 (largest possible size, optimed for reads over ~75bp).

-*trimfilter*\
-FastqPuri (https://github.com/jengelmann/FastqPuri) used to filter data (Pérez-Rubio *et al*., 2019). trimFilterPE is called to filter the paired end data. --trim ENDSFRAC is called to remove low quality base callings at the end and beggining of reads until the read is above a quality threshold.
-Accept the trimmed read if the number of low quality nucleotides does not exceed 5%. --trimN ENDS is called to trim N's if found at ends of reads.
-If the trimmed read length is smaller than the -m set, it is discarded.
-Trimming and minimum read length are used together as recommended by Williams *et al*., 2016. -l is set to 101 as is read length.

-If desired Qreports can be used to create quality reports in HTML.
-The RNA-seq data has 48 tiles, however 58 samples are run on two lanes and so with the Qreports call these 58 samples must be run with -t (number of tiles) of 96.
-The results of this were run previously and supplied in case needed rather than run through NextFlow.

 *quant*\